mti-lab/UTokyo-sisap23-challenge-submission/README.md

-# mti-lab-sisap23-challenge-submission
+# UTokyo-sisap23-challenge-submission

-This repository is a submission for the [SISAP 2023 Indexing Challenge](https://sisap-challenges.github.io/) by team mti-lab.
+This repository is a submission for the [SISAP 2023 Indexing Challenge](https://sisap-challenges.github.io/) by team `UTokyo`.

 ## Information
 - Task: A